weecology/lab-manual/Lab-Meeting.md

 * How to keep up on recent publications of interest
 * Machine learning
 * Writing
+* How to work on manuscripts as a collaborator
 * Presenting (giving talks)
 * What is this Open Science business anyway?
 * How do I organize conferences / symposia?